Military Macaw vs Meyer's Parrot: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Military Macaw and Meyer's Parrot.
 Military Macaw requires moderate levels of exercise and engagement, while Meyer's Parrot needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+With comparable activity needs, daily time is a wash; other factors decide.
 Military Macaw owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Meyer's Parrot.
 Under-exercised birds of either species develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Military Macaw and Meyer's Parrot.
 Military Macaw has moderate grooming needs, while Meyer's Parrot requires moderate maintenance.
 Professional grooming costs reflect these differences: Military Macaw owners typically spend $200-$400 annually on grooming, compared to $200-$400 for Meyer's Parrot.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Professional grooming is a supplement; the core work of brushing, bathing, nails, and dental hygiene happens at home.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these birds.

 Best for Low-Maintenance Owners